wesheng/Entities/readme.md

 ## Features
 - Uses generational indexing to create new entities
 - Stores components in a columnar fashion
-- Uses bitmasks for component lookup – Up to 100 components supported
+- Uses bitmasks for component lookup – Up to 100 component types supported